contrailcirrus/contrail-forecast/docs/specs/forecast-api.md

 expected that a given ts will have multiple candidate URIs to serve to a client.

-If multiple candidate URIs exist for a given timestamp at the time of the client request, *the API should return the URI whose outputs were generated using the nearest forecast reference time.*
+If multiple candidate URIs exist for a given `time` at the instance of the client request, *the API should return the URI whose outputs were generated using the nearest forecast reference time.*